-The last day to register to vote in the General Election was Tuesday, October 11, 2016.
+The last day to register to vote in the Municipal Election was Tuesday, October 10, 2017.

 To confirm your status as a registered voter in Pennsylvania, please click HERE.

-On November 8, 2016--Election Day, Civic Engagement will run an Election Day Shuttle between Pem Arch and the Bryn Mawr Presbyterian Church.
+On November 7, 2017--Election Day, Civic Engagement will run an Election Day Shuttle between Pem Arch and the Bryn Mawr Presbyterian Church.
 The Election Day Shuttle runs in a continuous loop between the Arch and the polls--you do not need to sign up or reserve a seat.
 Simply show up and, if the van isn't there waiting for you, it will be along in a matter of minutes!
 The Shuttle is a free, non partisan, no campaigning zone.
 Shuttle times for November 7 will be added shortly.

 Please be sure to bring your Bryn Mawr College ID with you to the polls.
 First time voters WILL be asked to show ID.
 Your College ID is an appropriate form of identification.